eduvto/Sitecore.Generic.Facet.Filter/README.md

 - Then right-click on the Facets folder under it, select Insert > Facet, then insert its Facet Properties.
 ![alt text](./screenshots/Adding-New-Facets.png "Adding new facets")

-For Personalize Conditions it needs an extra step to allow Sitecore to get the facet properties from the analytics tracker, to do that configure it on the config file (\App_Config\Include\Feature\Etonon.Feature.GenericFacetFilter.config).
+For ***Personalize Conditions*** it needs an extra step to allow Sitecore to get the facet properties from the analytics tracker, to do that configure it on the config file (\App_Config\Include\Feature\Etonon.Feature.GenericFacetFilter.config).<br />
 See [here](https://doc.sitecore.com/xp/en/developers/latest/sitecore-experience-platform/load-facets-into-session.html) in case you need more details.

 About
 --------------
-Eduardo Tonon - Sitecore Developer since 2015
+Eduardo Tonon - Sitecore Developer since 2015<br />
 LinkedIn: [Eduardo Tonon](https://www.linkedin.com/in/eduardotonon/)